berkeley-scf/slurm-eml-2016/intro.md

 Here's an example of parallelizing MATLAB code.

-The file `example-matlab-parfor.sh` is an example job submission script for a parallel MATLAB job using parfor.
+The file *example-matlab-parallel.sh* is an example job submission script for a parallel MATLAB job using parfor.

+The file *parallel-parfor.m* shows how to use parfor such that your code automatically detects how many cores it should use.

 # SLURM templates: parallel R